Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 =fragment=

 One easy ready solution that is often used is making users lock some funds.
 Only a user with some funds locked can vote.
-The strength of the vote is propotional to the stake so making a milion accounts makes no sense.
+The strength of the vote is proportional to the stake so making a million accounts makes no sense.
 This is a very simple solution but it's not always applicable.

 ---v

 ## Incentives

 #### _Oracles_